kevin-44/WAX_ExpressTrade_Integration/README.md

 As there are endpoints that require a 2FA code, there also are endpoints that require an API key.

 > **Note**: The [ICase](https://github.com/OPSkins/trade-opskins-api/tree/master/ICase)/[ICaseSite](https://github.com/OPSkins/trade-opskins-api/tree/master/ICaseSite) interface requires a completely different API key.
+That API key can be obtained by creating a special case-website user with the [CreateVCaseUser](https://github.com/OPSkins/trade-opskins-api/blob/master/IUser/CreateVCaseUser.md) endpoint.

 ## Install Dependencies